 This is a very simple lead-handling process but it is one that makes contact 7 times within the first 3 days.

 Set yourself up for success.

 When communicating with your prospect these four questions will help qualify the customer.
 The first question gets the customer to sell the vehicle to the salesperson, providing vital information on motivations.
 The following 3 help qualify the customer further.
 The four questions are:

 - What made you enquire about this vehicle?

 - What is your budget?

-Sales people are like lightening.
-They look for the path of least resistance to a sale.
-These 4 qualifying questions can help identify vehicles that are more suited to the prospect and more importantly identify opportunities to upsell.
+With these 4 questions, you will be able to get out ahead of your competitors and give your salespeople additional lines of enquiry to pursue when they do their follow-up.
+Salespeople are like lightning: they look for the path of least resistance to a sale.
+These questions can also help identify vehicles that are better suited to the prospect and, more importantly, identify opportunities to upsell.

-For a Owner, GM or DP understanding what is happening to your prospects is key to improving results in the dealership.
-Every contact and stage need to be documented and time stamped.
+For an Owner, GM or DP, understanding what is happening to your prospects is key to improving results in the dealership.
+Every contact and stage needs to be documented and time-stamped.
 This will give insight into the dealership including: